hadeltism/hadeltism/README.md

 ![](https://komarev.com/ghpvc/?username=hadeltism&abbreviated=trueey&color=791e25)

-if ur publicly sexual in any way on safe server i dont like u sorry (not rlly)
+if ur publicly sexual in any way on the safe server whether ur a minor or not i dont like u sorry (not rlly)